-Any colostrum collected on the same day can be stored in the same container/syringe.
-It should be kept in the back of the fridge between uses to a maximum temperature of 4°C. At the end of the day your colostrum should be frozen.
-Ensure that each container/syringe is labelled with your name and the expressing date.
+Any colostrum collected on the same day can be stored in the same purple syringe.
+It should be capped and placed in a clear collection bag and kept in the back of the fridge between uses to a maximum of 4°C. At the end of the day your colostrum should be frozen.
+Ensure that each syringe is labelled with your name and the expressing date.